-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 19 December 2000 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 19 December 2000 recommending the granting of this designation.

 Update: Ibuprofen (Pedea) has been authorised in the EU since 29 July 2004 for treatment of a haemodynamically significant patent ductus arteriosus in preterm newborn infants less than 34 weeks of gestational age.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;